-When it comes to sewing seams that are both strong and tidy, French seams and flat felled seams are two top contenders.
+When it comes to sewing seams that are both strong, clean and beautiful, French seams and flat felled seams are two top contenders.
 But what’s the big difference?
-A French seam hides the raw edges of the fabric on the inside, making it perfect for lightweight or sheer fabrics.
-On the other hand, a flat felled seam is stitched down, leaving no raw edges out in the open, ideal for heavy-duty clothing like jeans or jackets.
+A French seam, my personal favorite, hides the raw edges of the fabric on the inside, making it perfect for lightweight or sheer fabrics.
+French seams can be used on some heavier fabrics as well but you’ll need to be very good with sewing and cutting the fabric so maybe wait until you’ve got sewing down and your confident of your skills.
+On the other hand, a flat felled seam is stitched down, leaving no raw edges out in the open, ideal for heavy-duty clothing like jeans or jackets but can be used on lightweight fabrics as well.

 These techniques aren’t just trends—they have some history.
 French seams date back to when dainty, elegant garments required neat finishes, while flat felled seams became the go-to for durable, industrial clothing.
 Both methods have stood the test of time, proving their worth in both home sewing and professional ateliers.